Advanced Vocab Words - Set 8 Flashcards

 191

-# Which vocabulary word means the following? adj. gentle, friendly, or of a kind nature ## Footnote *Hint: starts with "a"*
+# Name the vocab term: adj. gentle, friendly, or of a kind nature ## Footnote *Hint: starts with "a"*

 affable ## Footnote synonyms: cordial, pleasant, friendly, sociable, genial Her _affable_ personality made her popular among her peers.